 You will likely get distracted while meditating.
 The sound of a car engine can turn into thoughts about needing to get your oil changed, which can lead to thoughts about finances, which can spiral on and on.
 These distractions are normal, and the act of patiently refocusing on the exercise at hand may be key for stimulating those aforementioned brain changes, according to initial research.
 If you notice that you’re distracted, take a deep breath and refocus.

-To start your meditation, find a place outdoors where you’ll be relatively undisturbed for at least five minutes (or, invite your small distractions to join you for five minutes).
-Consider finding a chair or a bench so you can comfortably sit upright.
+To start your meditation, find a place outdoors where you’ll be relatively undisturbed for at least five minutes (or it’s OK to accept those small distractions, too).
+For seated exercises, find a chair or a bench so you can comfortably sit upright.
 You can also meditate while standing, walking or lying down.
 Set a timer for the time you plan to meditate, then try one of the below exercises.

-If you’re already walking daily in your neighborhood, or going on weekly hikes, walking meditations are an easy add-on.
-If you’re at home, Brach recommends selecting a short walking path nearby that’s 1 to 30 feet long, which you’ll trace back and forth.
+If you’re already walking daily in your neighborhood or going on weekly hikes, meditating can be an easy add-on.
+If you’re staying close to home, Brach recommends selecting a short walking path nearby, which you’ll trace back and forth.
 You can also follow a path in a park or in the woods, if that’s part of your routine.

-“As you start walking, let your attention include the sensations of standing,” says Brach. “[Then] let your attention include the sensations that arise in moving—primarily in your hands and legs—as well as changing sights, sounds and smells.”
+“As you start walking, let your attention include the sensations of standing,” says Brach. “[Then] let your attention include the sensations that arise in moving—primarily in your hands and legs.”

 How does it feel when your foot steps forward on the ground?
 Which part of your foot takes the weight of your body?
 How does your hand feel as it swings forward and backward?
 What sensations are present in your legs?